ice-lab/icestark/README.md

 `icestark` requires the framework application to use react version 15+, which has no restrictions on the technology stack of the sub-application, supports different technology stacks such as react, vue, angular, etc., and supports multi-version coexistence of the same technology stack.

+## Why is the sub-application api to be drawn separately @ice/stark-app ?

+- The apis used by sub-applications are very stable and do not have to be updated frequently with the main package
+- Sub-application apis are more compatible and support non-relay systems

 ## Getting Started

 ### Framework